StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 Containers usually means Docker-Images but a range of container tools is supported.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions, such as Amazon Web Service's [Elastic Kubernetes Services](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

+#### Infrastructure-as-Code in Kubernetes: useful Commands

-The preferred approach for managing clusters is through declarative files called resource configurations used with the `Kubectl apply` command.
+The preferred approach for managing clusters is through declarative files called resource configurations used with the `kubectl apply` command.
 This command reads a local (or remote) file structure and modifies the cluster state to reflect the declared intent.
 Some useful commands are

 * to create resources: `$ kubectl apply -f ./my-manifest.yaml`
 * to crate resources from multiple files: `$ kubectl apply -f ./my1.yaml -f ./my2.yaml`